 • Am I afraid the Dentist might lecture me about the condition of my mouth?
 If you worry about the dentist being your strict parental figure, it might mean that this is a fear possible traced back to when you were younger.
 Instead of a lecture, Dr. Beadnell and her team will always offer help and advice on regarding smart health choices.
 They may educate you on the benefits of flossing and brushing everyday, but they will not reprimand you or make you feel bad for your previous choices.
 Ultimately your oral health care is up to you.
 They are just there to help you be as healthy as you can be.
 They want to help you be healthy.
 Looking at a dentist as a friend can help ease your anxiety.

 If you feel anxiety when you think about going to the dentist, consider imagining your way to a happy visit.
 It’s true that visualization techniques help some of the world’s most successful people manifest their goals.
 Famous athletes, CEO’s and politicians all use visualization meditations to picture their challenging life events going more smoothly.

 You can adapt this same method by picturing yourself enjoying the dentist office, happy and in joy.
 Imagine yourself sitting in the chair smiling and enjoying the moment, rather than think about the fear and unknown aspect of visiting the dentist, consider painting a perfect picture of your experience.
 Ask yourself what would make the “ideal” visit to the dentist.
 What is the dentist like?
 By imagining the best-case scenario, your fears may subside.

-Remember that Dr. Beadnell and her staff are highly professional people who have your best interest at heart.
+Remember that family dentist in Portland, Oregon Dr. Beadnell and her staff are highly professional people who have your best interest at heart.
 They are there to help you and improve your health.